MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPORestrictedAccessForSitesInsights.md

 | RestrictedAccessControlGroups| Entra Groups configured during policy configuration           |
 | SiteSensitivity              | The sensitivity label of the SharePoint site.                 |

-If this cmdlet is executed with `-ActionsBlockedByPolicy` `-ReportId` `-Content SiteDistribution` as parameter, distribution of access denials by Restrcited access control on different site types will be displayed with the following properties:
+If this cmdlet is executed with `-ActionsBlockedByPolicy` `-ReportId` `-Content SiteDistribution` as parameter, distribution of access denials by Restricted access control on different site types will be displayed with the following properties:

 | Property                     | Description                                                   |
 |:-----------------------------|:--------------------------------------------------------------|